Lean Manufacturing 101

 Standardized Work means to create and implement best practices for an organization or process to make the business more efficient.

 Visual Factory means visually displaying information to workers, so they increase productivity and efficiency.
 This technique is part of the Pick-to-Light solution where lights tell order pickers what products to select to fill an order.

 Cellular Manufacturing or "one-piece flow" or U-Shaped Cells is a lean methodology encompassing the movement of a single product through the manufacturing process.
 One-piece flow redirects the workforce away from non-value added activities, such as having to search for parts and focuses on the manufacturing process.

 Bottleneck Analysis is a way to uncover bottlenecks or barriers in the production process and develop methods that remove the particular issue causing the problem.

-ABC Analysis is an inventory categorization technique that ranks products in one of 3 categories: “A” items are the most important to the organization; “B” items are less important and “C” items are the least important.
-The ABC analysis provides a mechanism for identifying items that will have a significant impact on overall inventory cost.
+ABC Analysis is an inventory categorization technique that ranks products in one of 3 categories: "A" items are the most important to the organization; "B" items are less important, and "C" items are the least important.
+The ABC analysis provides a mechanism for identifying items that have a significant impact on overall inventory cost.

 Continuous Flow Manufacturing entails running manufacturing processes with minimal disruption and little downtime.
 The goal is an optimally balanced production line with little waste, the lowest possible cost, on-time, and defect-free production.

-Jidoka means intelligent automation and empowers workers to shut down a machine or stop production if there is a problem without waiting on a manager’s permission.
-It involves 4 processes: detect problem, stop systems, fix problem, investigate root cause.
+Jidoka means intelligent automation and empowers workers to shut down a machine or stop production if there is a problem without waiting on a manager's permission.
+It involves 4 processes: detect a problem, stop systems, fix the problem, investigate the root cause.